databricks/spark-training/strata_2013/index.md

 This function will read the username and password present in the file `/root/streaming/login.txt` as well as the cluster URL present in the file `/root/mesos-ec2/cluster-url`.

 Now we come to the more interesting part.
-To express any Spark Streaming computation, a StreamingContext object needs to be created using the Spark cluster URL and the batch size of the DStreams.
+To express any Spark Streaming computation, a StreamingContext object needs to be created.
+This object serves as the main entry point for all Spark Streaming functionality.
 ~~~
     val ssc = new StreamingContext(sparkUrl, "Tutorial", Seconds(1))
 ~~~
-This sets the context to receive and process data in batches of 1 second.
-The name "Tutorial" is a unique name given to this application to identify it the Spark's web UI.
+`sparkUrl` tells the context which cluster to use to launch Spark jobs for processing data. `Seconds(1)` tells the context to receive and process data in batches of 1 second.
+"Tutorial" is a unique name given to this application to identify it the Spark's web UI.

 Next, we use this context and the login information to create a stream of tweets.